 Consider Your Goals

 One of the most important steps you should take before becoming an owner/operator is evaluating your personal and career goals.
 Do you plan to drive your truck for decades, or is truck driving a temporary career choice?
 Owner/operators are most often truck drivers who plan to stay in the business for life.
 If you are planning to change careers in the near future, you will be better off working for a trucking company until that time comes.
 Additionally, do you have a family you want to see every weekend, or can you spend days or weeks away from home while operating your truck?
 As an owner/operator, you may need to sacrifice time at home in order to make a profit.
-If you are concerned about getting home as often as possible, becoming an owner/operator may not be right choice for you.
+If you are concerned about getting home as often as possible, becoming an owner/operator may not be the right choice for you.

 Consider Your Options